Ramblings

 Wednesday – Bodenham Lakes – Grey skies again with a cool breeze.
 The hedges are beginning to whisper autumn; yellow leaves and red and black berries.
 Teasels are turning brown A Coot slaps across the water, its wings puddling a trail.
 A Common Buzzard cries as it circles and hovers above West Field Wood.
 Barking Ravens fly over.
 The Common Buzzard is carrying something small in its claws.
 It circles over the fields, drops its prize then sweeps down to recover it, calling all the time.
 There is a second one around the woods.
 Five Barnacle Geese stand on the scrape.
 A Great Crested Grebe fishes nearby.
 Mute Swans and a Grey Heron are at the western end.
 A few Canada Geese, Tufted Duck, Coot and Mallard are scattered around the lake.
 Three Mallard are feeding on the grass at the western end but quickly re-enter the water when the Common Buzzard swoops overhead.
 A few Cormorants are in the trees and several are flying around the area.
 Squabbles break out amongst the Mallard, the drakes have yet to regain their breeding plumage.
 A Moorhen flicks its tail as it paddles around by the reed bed.
 A Great Spotted Woodpecker flies over the lake and into the trees on the island.
 A small flock of Ravens rise above Dinmore Woods and tumble and joust in the breeze.
 The Common Buzzards have also moved to this area of woodland, still calling continuously.
 Several couples come into the hide which is unusual but it is good to see the facility being used.
 As I leave the hide it starts to rain.
 In the orchard I collect a few Irish Peach apples, they are very perfumed and sweet.

 Friday – Leominster – It is hard to believe it is the middle of the holiday season.
 Of course, memories are always selective, but somehow August always meant long, sunny days and nights when the bedclothes were on the floor.
 Now it seems so different, a cool wind blows and it is damp and overcast – again.
 Up Bargates, the traffic pounding past continuously.
 A house next to the Hester Clark almshouses, with the famous man with his chopper, has a plaque on the wall I cannot remember noticing before.
 At the top there is a winged skull, then an empty shield and beneath the head of a bewigged cherub.
 In 1905, Henry Pugh, a stonemason lived here.
 The Radnor Arms pub, an early to mid 19th century listed building, is closed, its sign removed.
 Beyond Westfield Walk, Albion Cottages are dated 1861.
 Sadly many of the gardens up here have been replaced by parking spaces.
 The Pleasaunce is a terrace of four houses, the name boldly displayed in a large stone block with raised lettering, the house numbers also in large form on stone blocks.
 Opposite is St Ethelbert’s Catholic Church built in 1886, from the designs of Peter Paul Pugin.
 A Victorian house next is built in cream bricks with black and red embellishments.
 An iron finial ends an iron decorative roof ridge cresting.
-Wellswood House had been hidden behind a rather unsightly red wood fence.
+Wellswood House has been hidden behind a rather unsightly red wood fence.
 A terrace of varying design is beside the coach house of Wellswood House.
 The end four houses, Excelsior Villas dated 1889, have a frieze of coloured tiles along them.
 Opposite are early 20th century detached and semis.
 An early to mid 20th century bungalow, Birkdale, has a fine crop of plums in the garden.
 Ashfield House is a huge building of cream brick, now a nursing home.
 In 1905 it was the home of Henry Gosling M.A. solicitor, Clerk to the Guardians and Assessment Committee of Leominster Union, Superintendent Registrar of Leominster District and Clerk to the Leominster Rural District Council.
 Opposite the old Presbytery is hidden behind tall Yew hedges.
-Next is a large Victorian Gothic pile, Buckfield House, home of Newman Henry Stanley, a magistrate in the late Victorian period.
+Next is a large Victorian Gothic pile, Buckfield House, home of Henry Stanley Newman, a magistrate in the late Victorian period.
 This faces Peel Villa and Clyde House, again late Victorian and home to Revd Robert Horton, vicar of Ivington in 1905.
 A long row of Wellingtonia run the edge of Buckfield estate, a mid 20th century housing estate, towards Greenfoot Lane.
 In front of them is Buckfield Place, two houses built in 1838.
 This is now Barons Cross Road and with the exception of a few houses, Buckfield Terrace, dated 1880 and opposite White Lodge, another Victorian house in cream brick, the housing now is all 20th century.
 Past Morrisons’ vast superstore.
 A short row of houses dated 1896 gives way to more mid-20th century.
 Kingsthorne House and Barons Cross Lodge are both late Victorian.
 I turn south down Portna Warden Lane.
 The lane passes Portna Warden Cottage, a house we considered when we were house hunting here, and then should continue south but is, as often around here, lost in a field of maize.
 So I head back to Barons Cross.
 This is a blessing in disguise as my tendonitis is getting increasingly painful.
 Back through the Newlands estate and down Ryelands Road into town.

 Saturday – West End, Surrey – We head for Surrey leaving a grey, damp Leominster.
 The further east we travel the sunnier and hotter it becomes.
 We are lucky in avoiding the summer holiday rush accidents – the M4 is partially closed just before we join it and then another long column of standing traffic is on the westbound side from Hungerford.
 However we do get delayed leaving the motorway at Bracknell but it is not long before we get going and arrive in West End, which is just as well, the temperature has hit 30°C. We had not seen a single Red Kite all the way from the Marlborough Downs to here, then one drifts southwards over the village.
 We sit in the sun with a cup of tea whilst a large Hornet crawls across the table.